okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/iam-overview/index.md

 The following diagram shows a typical CIAM solution for an app that supports an organization's employees and customer users (B2B).
 End users sign in to the web portal or mobile app in various ways.
 All end users sign in to the same system, but sign-in behavior and available services are user- and organization-specific.
 The diagram shows some of IAM's complexity and areas where it affects an app's high-level design.

-This is an AWS-hosted healthcare app but the IAM design features are generic and could apply to apps in any domain.
+This is an AWS-hosted healthcare app but the IAM design features are generic and can apply to apps in any domain.

 The app is used by the organization's employees and by other large corporations, and has tens of millions of end users.
 Most end users are patients, and most primary users are physicians, nurses, and other medical personnel.